 Primary sources are original records created at the time historical events occurred or well after events in the form of memoirs and oral histories.
 Primary sources may include letters, manuscripts, diaries, journals, newspapers, speeches, interviews, memoirs, documents produced by government agencies such as Congress or the Office of the President, photographs, audio recordings, moving pictures or video recordings, research data, and objects or artifacts such as works of art or ancient roads, buildings, tools, and weapons.
 These sources serve as the raw material to interpret the past, and when they are used along with previous interpretations by scholars, they provide the resources necessary for scholarly research.

-In great many cases it is possible to identify primary sources in the Catalog by adding to your search words terms such as "archival resources," "archives," "sources," "manuscripts," "correspondence," "diaries," "personal narratives," etc. Another way is to find writings by famous and not so famous people, like for example, important political, cultural, or religious leaders.
+In great many cases it is possible to identify primary sources in UMD Discover by adding to your search words terms such as "archival resources," "archives," "sources," "manuscripts," "correspondence," "diaries," "personal narratives," etc. Another way is to find writings by famous and not so famous people, like for example, important political, cultural, or religious leaders.

 Examples:

-Another strategy is to use the advanced search from the yellow tool bar.
+Another strategy is to use the advanced search.
 Specify years of your research interest to limit your search to materials contemporary with the event or phenomenon you are interested in.
 In more specific searches it often helps to combine the dates search with subject searching.

 Example: